-In practice, the Constitutional Court Decision has not affected the power industry since the government, through MEMR, still controls the industry by way of issuing approvals, permits or licenses to conduct the power business activities, including control over the electricity purchase price and tariff to end consumers.
+In practice, the Constitutional Court Decision has not affected the power industry since the government, through the Minister of Energy and Mineral Resources (MEMR), still controls the industry by way of issuing approvals, permits or licences to conduct power business activities, including control over the electricity purchase price and tariff to end consumers.
 In current practice, the power industry in Indonesia consists of the following:

-- unbundled activities for each of generation, transmission, distribution and sale, with mostly private investor-owned companies engaging in the power generation activities with PLN (a state-owned enterprise) as the off-taker; or - bundled activities that carry out all of the above electricity supply operations (power generation, transmission, distribution and sale) by a single company.
-Although the regulations allow for bundled activities covering only two activities, such as distribution and sale only, one has never been seen one in Indonesia.
+unbundled activities for each of generation, transmission, distribution and sale, with mostly private investor-owned companies engag-

+- ing in power generation activities with PLN (a state-owned enterprise) as the offtaker; or - bundled activities that carry out all of the above electricity supply operations (power generation, transmission, distribution and sale) by a single company.
+Although the regulations allow for bundled activities covering only two activities, such as distribution and sale, one has never been seen in Indonesia.

-The market players in the power industry are a combination of state-owned enterprise (including its subsidiaries) and private, investor-owned companies.
+The market players in the power industry are a combination of state-owned enterprises (including its subsidiaries) and private, investor-owned companies.